rishabkumar7/the-devops-guide/README.md

-# Welcome to The DevOps Guide :wave
+# Welcome to The DevOps Guide

 It is an open-source guide to provide you with an outline of skills needed to learn to get into DevOps.
 At the end of it you should have the technical knowledge of DevOps.